collocations.org

 I tapped the man on the shoulder and asked him to move.

-2. shoulders: the part between the two shoulders
+2. (shoulders) the part between the two shoulders

-VERB + SHOULDER
+VERB + SHOULDERS

 shrug

-When I asked him why he''d done it he just shrugged his shoulders.
+When I asked him why he'd done it he just shrugged his shoulders.

 hunch